jlevy44/levylab/_pages/opportunities.md

 [Apply Here](#applications)

 **Timeline:**
-- 3/25: latest day to submit an application
+- 3/25: latest day to submit an application (deadline will likely be extended to 4/15)
 - 2/10-4/1: interviews are conducted
 - 4/15-6/15: decisions and onboarding